jheinz1999/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+describe() is used for suites of tests, or bigger concepts that need testing.
+For example, you could describe('GET routes') or describe('index.js'). it() is used for the tests themselves. it('returns a status code of 200').

-1. What is the point of `Test Driven Development`?
+2. What is the point of `Test Driven Development`?
 What do you think about this approach?

+The idea is that you write all your tests first, then you go back and try to get them to pass.
+I think it's a great approach, because it forces developers to think about the architecture and implementation of their software before they start writing it.

-1. Mention three types of automated tests.
+3. Mention three types of automated tests.

+Unit tests, integration tests, end-to-end tests.

 ## Project Set Up